verlok/ooo/README.md

 Automatically generate your out of office messages.
 Ready to copy and paste.

-You can either use it online or offlien.

-## Use it online
+## Online or offline

+**Use it online**

 ➡ [Open this online](https://verlok.github.io/ooo)

-It also takes parameters from the URL, SO you can avoid filling your data each time.
+It also takes parameters from the URL:

-Parameters you can pass:

-- immediateEmail (text, another person's email)
+- immediateEmail (another person's email)
-- signature (text, typically your name)
+- signature (typically your name)
-- urgentPhone (text, the phone number you want to be reached at)
+- urgentPhone (the phone number you want to be reached at)
-- accessToEmail (text, pass `yes` if you have access to your email)
+- accessToEmail (pass `yes` if you have access to your email)

 Example URL: